Konvt/pgbar/docs/QuickStart.md

 // And not all elements can be turned off, such as Description.
 ```

-The above elements all have methods with the same name in `CharBar`, and calling these methods and passing parameters to them can also modify the data information.
+The above elements all have methods with the same name in `Line`, and calling these methods and passing parameters to them can also modify the data information.
 ##### Variable progress bar length
 In between the `Starting` and `Ending` elements is a progress indicator called the `Animation` (excluding `Starting` and `Ending`), which is variable in length.